isomerpages/ogp/_covid-19/instant-covid-19-updates.md

 * Helped teachers communicate with students at home for home-based learning
 * Notified citizens of changes in government agency appointments
 * Enabled Ministry of Health's Healthcare Corps to better manage COVID-19 volunteers
-* Shortened 150,000 links and facilitated 117 million link clicks
+* Shortened over 150,000 links and facilitated more than 117 million link clicks